acosgames/anime-trivia-simple/README.md

 ## About Client

-Client is built using ReactJS.
+Game Client is built using ReactJS.
 It will run inside an iframe and communicate with the parent frame which is the [Simulator's](https://github.com/acosgames/acosgames) client.

 All assets (images, svg, audio) should be packed into a single javascript file: